ivicajerkovic/Simple-Regression-Automation-Framework/README.md

 # HTML Report for Test Suites

-After processing the commands, it generates an HTML report detailing the test results.
+After processing the commands, SRAF generates an HTML report detailing the test results.

 ## Key Components:

-- **Puppeteer Initialization**: The script utilizes the Puppeteer library to control a headless browser.

-- **User Data Management**: Before launching the browser, the script checks and deletes a `user_data` directory to ensure a clean environment.

-- **Test Result Management**: The script maintains counters and a list to record the number of tests run, passed, and failed.
+- **Test Result Management**: SRAF maintains counters and a list to record the number of tests run, passed, and failed.

-- **Output Directory**: All outputs, including generated HTML reports, are saved in an `outputs` directory at the root level from where the script was executed.
+- **Output Directory**: All outputs, including generated HTML reports, are saved in an `outputs` directory at the root level from where the tests were executed.

 - **HTML Report Generation**: At the end of the test suite execution, an HTML report is generated providing details of each test run.
 This report includes:
   - Total number of tests run.